Arctic shipping routes: Time efficiency

 The commercial interest of the Arctic shipping routes lies in the shorter travel distances they offer between several economic poles, such as Northern Europe and East Asia.
 Indeed, passing through the Arctic, from Northern Europe to Shanghai for example, can reduce the distance covered by ships by up to 3000 nautical miles, compared to the same journey when passing through the Suez Canal.
 Nevertheless, not all journeys are improved since the voyage from Northern Europe to Vietnam, for example, results in an additional 1000 nautical miles covered.

 Furthermore, reduced distance does not always imply time gained as well.
 A study by the Asian journal of shipping and logistics concludes that depending on the ice conditions in the Arctic, journeys from Northern Europe to East Asia may not save any time at all.
 Indeed, the overall time of the journey depends greatly on the time spent in ice-water which slows down ships considerably.
 As such, if the routes are open only 3 months in a year, which implies bad ice conditions, the aforementioned transit could result in a loss of 3 days compared to the one passing through the Suez canal.
 However, if the routes are open all year round, which implies perfect ice conditions, the transit could result in a gain of up to 7 days.
 Another study even estimates that the time gained could reach up to 16 days.

+Tourism opportunities

+Although seemingly less important than the economic possibilities provided by Arctic natural resources, tourism could also play an important role in Arctic economic development.
+Several types of tourism have developed, such as eco-tourism and adventure tourism.
+It is also important to balance tourism expansion with environmental protection, e.g. by extending the regulations of the Polar code to tourist ships.